ysmood/whisper/README.md

 ```

 It will encrypt the files in folder `secrets/backend` for Jack and encrypt file `secrets/db.txt` for Tom,
-the encrypted files will be stored in folder `vault`.
+the encrypted files will be stored in folder `vault` by default.

 To decrypt in batch, run: